niehusst/learn-elm/beginning-elm/README.md

 the Ellie web app can be used as a in-browser alternative to all this make + reactor stuff

 ### ---- Syntax thoughts ----

+Everything is an immutible constant in Elm (this functional language thing).
+So you cant have mutable variables ever.

 Boolean not in Elm is `not`, and not equal is `/=`.
 Other bool operators are like C.